 - The official name of the employer and any other names used for business

 - Address and phone number of the employer’s main office or principal location

-The employer must provide the notice both in English and in the employee’s primary language, unless the New York State Labor Department does not offer a translation in that language.
-In that case, the employer need only provide the notice in English.
-The Labor Department currently offers translations in Spanish, Chinese, Haitian Creole, Korean, Polish and Russian.
+The employer must provide the notice both in English and in the employee’s primary language.
+If the Labor Department does not offer a translation in any language, employers can provide the notice in English.
+The Labor Department currently offers translations in Spanish, Chinese, Haitian Creole, Korean, Polish, and Russian.
 While no specific form is required, sample notices are available at the New York State Department of Labor’s website.